 Director C. Stevens

 The Division of Social Sciences is composed of the Departments of Economics, Educational Studies, Geography, History, Political Science, and Sociology and Anthropology, as well as the International Relations Program.

-Beyond seven major programs, the division supervises — under a social sciences topical major — additional programs that cannot be completed in a single department.
-Majors in this area often are students who require work in other divisions.
-In some cases the division director of the contributing discipline may assume advisory responsibilities.
+Beyond the major programs offered by Social Science departments and programs, the division supervises — under a social sciences topical major — individualized programs that cannot be completed in a single department.
+Majors in this area often are students whose particular topics of interest require work in more than one Social Science department or in other divisions.

 275 Volunteer Income Tax Assistance